 If handled poorly, a divorce will affect children negatively.
 How long the negative effects will last and how deep the children’s emotional trauma will go depends on the level of conflict between the parents, and how committed they are to putting their children first.

-If you are separating from your spouse or life partner and are worried about how your breakup could impact your kids, here are five tips to help reduce the negative effects of divorce on your children.
+If you are separating from your spouse or life partner and are worried about how your breakup could impact your kids, understanding the effects of divorce on children may also help you understand the ways in which you can reduce the negative effects.

 If your decision to divorce is final and irrevocable, plan to explain this to your children clearly – without blaming their other parent.
 Who should talk about the impending divorce: Mother or Father?
 If possible, speak to your kids together to ensure you’re giving them the same message: